AdaCore/spark2014/docs/lrm/source/packages.rst

    * as the name on the left-hand side of an assignment statement; or

-   * as an actual parameter in a procedure call of which the mode of the corresponding formal parameter is **out** and is of a non-scalar, volatile type.
+   * as an actual parameter in a procedure call of which the mode of the corresponding formal parameter is **out** and is of a non-scalar volatile type.

    [This rule means that an external output cannot be directly read by the